Scripture Reference:![]()

 Crafts:

-- Creation Mural: Attach a long strip of paper to the wall and divide it into 7 sections for the days or creation.
-As the children study each day of creation glue items or paint pictures onto the corresponding section of the mural.
-For today’s lesson add pictures of birds and fish.
-Also add real feathers, nests, or egg shells.
+- Creation Mural: Attach a long strip of paper to the wall and divide it into seven sections for the days of creation.
+As the children study each day of creation, glue items or paint pictures onto the corresponding section of the mural.
+For today’s lesson, add pictures of birds and fish.
+Also, add real feathers, nests, or eggshells.

 Other Online Resources:

-- How to make a birds and other animal crafts (Artists Helping Children)
+- Craft: How to make birds and other animal crafts (Artists Helping Children)

-- How to make a fish craft (DLTK)
+- Craft: How to make a fish craft (DLTK)

-- Fish made from a paper plate (Enchanted Learning)
+- Craft: Fish made from a paper plate (Enchanted Learning)

-- Paper crafts for pre-schoolers days 4 and 5 (Our Crafts ~N~ Things)
+- Craft: Paper crafts for pre-schoolers on days 4 and 5 (Our Crafts ~N~ Things)

-- Crepe paper sea shell YouTube video (Child Care Land)
+- Craft: Crepe paper sea shell YouTube video (Child Care Land)

 Individual Days of Creation:

-(Click on the individual days.
+(Click on the individual days below.
 Each number is an additional lesson)

 top